 The school district provides free transportation to and from school for students living in Cook County.
 Once a student boards the bus, he/she becomes the responsibility of the school district.
 Such responsibility shall end when the child is delivered to the regular bus stop at the close of the school day.
 All students using bus transportation must abide by the rules which are established to ensure the safety of all passengers.
 Bus drivers may refer students to school administration for misbehavior.
 Administration will investigate and issue disciplinary action accordingly.
 Failure to obey rules may result in suspension of the privilege of riding a school bus.
-Please refer to Appendix A for more details: ADMINISTRATIVE PROCEDURE Descriptive Code: JCDAD-R/EDCB-R
+Please refer to Regulations Regarding Bus Conduct page 49.